khadijabaffa/Khadija/docs/source/recipe_generation_page.rst

 - **Recipe Model:** The `recipe.dart` file defines the `Recipe` and `Ingredient` classes, which represent recipe data fetched from the API.

+Each file contributes to the overall functionality of the recipe generation page as follows:

 API Search (api_search.dart)
 -----------------------------
 The `RecipeService` class interacts with the Edamam API to fetch recipes based on user ingredients.
 It provides the following functionalities: